Fire and rescue services

 South African Rand notes are widely accepted.

 Larger cities and tourist facilities accept international credit cards.
 ATMs are widely available.
-Contact your bank to ensure that your cards will work in Eswatini.
+Contact your bank to ensure that your cards will work.

 You must get your IDP before leaving Australia.